WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 ChatClient.message(params) { error -> /* Error while sending a message */ }
 ```

-#### Leaving a chat thread
+#### Leaving a Chat Thread

 Calling [`ChatClient.leave](#chatclientleave) with a chat thread topic means no longer receiving chat messages, removal of thread in storage and removal of chat messages on given thread in storage.

 ##### `ChatClient.leave`

 ```kotlin
 val params = Chat.Params.Leave(topic = /* Thread topic*/))

 ChatClient.leave(params) { error -> /* Error while leaving a thread */ }
 ```

-#### Going private
+#### Going Private

-To not be discoverable to everyone, account can decide to remove it's public invite key from Keyserver.
-Calling [`ChatClient.goPrivate`](#chatclientgoprivate) means no longer listening on incoming invites.
+If you don't want your account to be discoverable to everyone, you can remove its public invite key from the Keyserver.
+Calling the [ChatClient.goPrivate](#chatclientgoprivate) method means that your account will no longer listen for incoming invitations.

 ##### `ChatClient.goPrivate`

 ```kotlin
 val params = Chat.Params.GoPrivate(account = Chat.Type.AccountId(/*[CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) compatible accountId*/))